2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Refresh to get above changes loaded from bigcouch
 `sup kapps_maintenance refresh "system_config"`

-Verify on Kazoo in each zone that only freeswitch for that zone is visible
+Verify on Kazoo in each zone that only freeswitch for that zone is configured
 `sup ecallmgr_maintenance get_fs_nodes`

 If ecallmgr is started separately, with systemd or init, the command would be: